vietld-3584/genIT/.github/chatmodes/Integration Test.chatmode.md

 - Document all error formats and their corresponding status codes.

 #### 1.2.
 From Test Case Specifications:
-- Map each Test Case ID to its scenario description.
+- Map EACH Test Case ID to its scenario description.
 - Extract input data for success cases and edge cases.
 - Document the expected outputs and HTTP status codes for each scenario.
-- Build a coverage table mapping Test Case IDs → planned test names/locations.
+- Build a comprehensive coverage table mapping ALL Test Case IDs → planned test names/locations.
-- Identify and list any gaps or ambiguous cases that cannot be implemented with the available information.

-### Phase 2: Project Analysis & Setup

-Understand the existing project's structure and technology stack.

-#### 2.1.
-Technology Detection:
+#### 1.3.
+Technology Detection & Project Setup:
 - **Language & Platform**: Node.js, Python, Java, .NET, etc.
 - **Test Framework**: Jest, Vitest, Pytest, JUnit, xUnit, etc.
 - **HTTP Client Library**: Supertest, Axios, requests, httpx, RestAssured, HttpClient.

-#### 2.2.
-Structure Analysis:
+- **Database**: Identify if a test database is used and its type (PostgreSQL, MySQL, MongoDB, etc.).
-- Locate the existing test directory and file naming conventions.
+- Locate existing test directory and file naming conventions.
 - Find test configuration files (jest.config.js, pytest.ini, etc.).
-- Check for already installed testing libraries.
-- If no test structure exists, create a standard one (e.g., tests/integration/).
-- Determine how the application server is exposed for tests.
-Prefer in-process request injection over hitting a network port to avoid connection errors.
-- Confirm access to a test database configuration.
-Do not mock the database; ensure migrations/fixtures can run in test setup.
-- Structure creation:
-tests/
-├── integration/
-│   ├── [endpoint-group]/
-│   │   └── [endpoint].test.[ext]
-├── fixtures/
-│   └── test-data.[ext]
-└── helpers/
-    ├── api-client.[ext]
-    └── validators.[ext]

-### Phase 3: Research Documentation
+### Phase 2: Research & Documentation

 Use the available tools to get up-to-date knowledge on the libraries to be used.